toineenzo/fluent-smtp/readme.txt

 Read about <a href="https://fluentsmtp.com/docs/configure-mailgun-in-fluent-smtp-to-send-emails/">Mailgun connection documentation here</a>

-== 🎉 Sendinblue API Connection ==
+== 🎉 Brevo API Connection ==
-Sendinblue is a platform for growing businesses and it has a great transactional email service.
+Brevo (formerly Sendinblue) is a platform for growing businesses and it has a great transactional email service.
 They serve more than 80,000 companies around the world and send millions of emails every day.

-If you use Sendinblue then with the help of Fluent SMTP, You can easily connect with its API and send Your WordPress emails via an API connection.
+If you use Brevo then with the help of Fluent SMTP, You can easily connect with its API and send Your WordPress emails via an API connection.

-Read about <a href="https://fluentsmtp.com/docs/setting-up-sendinblue-mailer-in-fluent-smtp/">Sendinblue connection documentation here</a>
+Read about <a href="https://fluentsmtp.com/docs/setting-up-sendinblue-mailer-in-fluent-smtp/">Brevo connection documentation here</a>

-== 🎉 Pepipost Email API Connection ==
+== 🎉 Netcore Email API Connection ==
-Pepipost is a complete sending partner with a user-friendly dashboard and many extensive functions such as statistics and real-time information.
+Netcore Email (formerly Pepipost) is a complete sending partner with a user-friendly dashboard and many extensive functions such as statistics and real-time information.

-With Fluent SMTP connection, You can set up your Pepipost email service connection in less than a minute.
+With Fluent SMTP connection, You can set up your Netcore Email service connection in less than a minute.
 With a direct API connection so it's faster than their SMTP connection.

-Read about <a href="https://fluentsmtp.com/docs/set-up-the-pepipost-mailer-in-fluent-smtp/">Pepipost API connection documentation here</a>
+Read about <a href="https://fluentsmtp.com/docs/set-up-the-pepipost-mailer-in-fluent-smtp/">Netcore Email API connection documentation here</a>

-== 🎉 SparkPost Email API Connection ==
+== 🎉 Bird Email API Connection ==
-SparkPost is a great email sending service with lots of analytics features.
+Bird Email (formerly SparkPost) is a great email sending service with lots of analytics features.
-With Fluent SMTP, You can set up your SparkPost email service connection with your WordPress in less than a minute.
+With Fluent SMTP, You can set up your Bird Email email service connection with your WordPress in less than a minute.

-Read about <a href="https://fluentsmtp.com/docs/configure-sparkpost-in-fluent-smtp-to-send-emails/">SparkPost connection documentation here</a>
+Read about <a href="https://fluentsmtp.com/docs/configure-sparkpost-in-fluent-smtp-to-send-emails/">Bird Email connection documentation here</a>

 == 🎉 Elastic Email API Connection ==
 Elastic Email is a great solution for sending transactional and marketing emails with a user-friendly dashboard and many extensive functions such as statistics and real-time information.
 Fluent SMTP plugin is fully compatible with their official API and you can use it to send your WordPress emails via Elastic Email

-== 🎉 Outlook or Office365 API Connection ==
+== 🎉 Outlook or Microsoft 365 API Connection ==
-Fluent SMTP provides you options to connect with your Outlook or Office 365 emails and send emails over their API.
+Fluent SMTP provides you options to connect with your Outlook or Microsoft 365 emails and send emails over their API.
 It's fast and secure.
-Using oAuth2 authentication system for the connection, You can easily setup the connection and send your emails with Office 365 / Outlook emails.
+Using oAuth2 authentication system for the connection, You can easily setup the connection and send your emails with Microsoft 365 / Outlook emails.

-Read the documentation for <a href="https://fluentsmtp.com/docs/setup-outlook-with-fluentsmtp/">connecting Office 365 Email with WordPress</a>
+Read the documentation for <a href="https://fluentsmtp.com/docs/setup-outlook-with-fluentsmtp/">connecting Microsoft 365 Email with WordPress</a>

 == 🎉 Other SMTP ==
-Fluent SMTP plugin works with all major email services that offer SMTP connections such as Gmail, Yahoo, Microsoft Live, Zoho Mail, YandexMail, and any other email sending services.
+Fluent SMTP plugin works with all major email services that offer SMTP connections such as Gmail, Yahoo, Microsoft Outlook, Zoho Mail, YandexMail, and any other email sending services.

 You can set the following options: